 The Physical Activity Guidelines for Americans recommend that adults perform at least

-However, some people have chronic conditions that limit their mobility or physical activity levels.
-People who have these conditions should talk to a physical therapist.
-They will work with the person to devise an appropriate exercise program.
+However, some people have chronic conditions limiting their mobility or physical activity levels.
+People who have these conditions may find it helpful to talk with a physical therapist.
+They will work with the person to create an appropriate exercise program.

 Most people will experience pain on the outside part of the shoulder.
 It generally comes on suddenly and may worsen at night.

 After a few days, the pain may disappear.
-A person may then experience the following symptoms in their shoulder and arm:
+A person can then experience the following symptoms in their shoulder and arm: